paulomichael/breadboard-notation/README.md

 A: Chessboard-style rows (a-j) plus columns (1-30) read more naturally and are less ambiguous than two numbers. "b12" is a position.
 "12-5" is a question.

+**Q: How do I write a transistor or an IC?**

+A: Transistors take three coordinates in pin order (`Q1 2N2222 b5 b6 b7` — B C E for a BJT, G D S for a FET).
+ICs can take either endpoints (`U1 555 f1 f8`) if the tool knows
+the part, or an explicit pin map (`U1 555 f1=1 f2=2 ...`) if it
+doesn't.
+See the Reference section for details.

 **Q: Won't the label peel off / get torn?**